jkimthu/super-size/README.md

 3. steady high

 ### ss15
+// still to do:
 single-cell determination of slope between tau_i and Vb_i. plot single-cell tau_i and Vb_i across transitions:
 1. steady-state transitions (low to high)
 2. steady-state transitions (high to low)
 3. steady-state low to fluctuating (T = 60min)
+fit slope across small increments

+### ss16
+is single-cell slope directly related to average whole dataset slope?
+answer: seems so! though numbers are not a direct match -compare distributions of single cells (tau_i divided by Vb_i) with distribution of replicate averages -comparable distributions suggest a difference from size vs growth rate plot in Taheri which shows difference between averaged and individual level trends

+### ss17
+// still to do: directly related to ss10a (just the single cell version) for each single cell, divide tau_i by Vb_i plot single cell scatter for each replicate condition, and mean plotted in ss10a (other means faded?) test whether individual vs average trend is different or similar.